-6. Pupil support systems
+6. Pupil Support Systems

-Pupils are expected, and where appropriate be supported to adhere to the agreed school expectations and strive to meet and reflect on their personalised behaviour targets (see One Page Profile).
-They are always able to request a meeting with a member of staff that they feel comfortable with usually the Form Tutor (emotionally available adult) and more general concerns or suggestions can be voiced through, Head of Year, Wellbeing Team, pupil voice and pupil council.
+Pupils are expected to adhere to the agreed school expectations and should strive to meet and reflect on them.
+This applies to pupils who are provided with personalised behaviour targets (via their One Page Profile).
+Pupils are always able to request a meeting with a member of staff that they feel comfortable with usually the Form Tutor (emotionally available adult) and more general concerns or suggestions can be voiced through their Head of Year, Wellbeing Team, pupil voice and pupil council.

-7. Liaison with parents/carers and other agencies
+7. Liaison with Parents/Carers and Other Agencies

 Parental support for our Relationships and Behaviour Policy, and the encouragement of their child to adhere to it, is an important part of making positive changes in their child's attitudes and behaviour.
-Parents/carers are encouraged to contact our school whenever they need to with any concerns they may have, and are encouraged to be proactive in sharing and solving problems as they arise.
+Parents/carers are encouraged to contact the school whenever they need to with any concerns they may have, and are encouraged to be proactive in sharing and solving problems as they arise.